carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > ```
 > {: .language-bash}
 >
-> If the command returns no output, displaying a new prompt, then you must
+> If the command returns no output, displaying a new prompt, it means the file
-> update the environment variable named `PATH` to include the missing folder.
+> `amdahl` has not been found.
+You must update the environment variable named
+> `PATH` to include the missing folder.
 > Run the following command to update your shell configuration file, then log
-> off the cluster and back on again.
+> off the cluster and back on again so it takes effect.
 >
 > ```
 > {{ site.remote.prompt }} echo "export PATH=${PATH}:${HOME}/.local/bin" >> ~/.bashrc